Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely affecting the region.
-Notable initiatives include AVID Waterford Community Extension - Chisholm, Anvil Creek Urban Release Area, Wyndham Street Bridge Replacement, Greta, and West Street Greta Shared Pathway Construction Program.
-The following details projects of highest relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that could affect the region.
+Notable ones are AVID Waterford Community Extension - Chisholm, Anvil Creek Urban Release Area, Wyndham Street Bridge Replacement, Greta, and West Street Greta Shared Pathway Construction Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.